 2. To support the preservation and enhancement of the open countryside setting within Rawdon and the areas of countryside which separate it from adjacent communities.
-This will also include green spaces, wildlife areas and amenity land.
+This will also include green spaces, wildlife areas, biodiversity and habitats, amenity land and productive agricultural land.